 The payment will be made in different ways depending on your circumstances;

-Via supermarket vouchers which can be redeemed at all major supermarkets.
-We are also able to issue white goods vouchers for help with the purchase of household appliances.
+- we are also able to issue white goods vouchers for help with the purchase of household appliances

 Why can my household only make one application?